 Lane: "In the third round, he got in close, and then seemed frustrated, and then he just backed off and put his arms down...
 I thought he was playing possum but then I saw his lips started to quiver and I thought, 'My God, is he crying?'"

 Ángel Matos, a Cuban taekwondo fighter, gained infamy (and a lifetime ban from the sport) in the bronze medal round of the 2008 Olympics.
 After getting disqualified from the match for an injury, Matos voiced his displeasure with the decision by kicking the judge that DQ'ed him in the face, shoving another to the ground, and spitting on the mat on the way out.

 Roberto Durán, "The Hands of Stone" - considered by many to be one of the greatest boxers of all time.
 Over one hundred career wins, champion in four different weight classes, one of two fighters to have his career span five decades (1968-2002).
-But what is remembered for first and foremost?
-"No Más."
+But what is he remembered for first and foremost?
+The "No Más" fight.